3 convicted in 2014 downing of Malaysian jet over Ukraine

 Ukrainian President Volodymyr Zelenskyy said the verdict was a vital first step in assigning responsibility for the crime but added that more prosecutions and convictions were needed.

-“It is an important decision in the court. … It is necessary that those who ordered it also find themselves in the dock, because impunity leads to new crimes,” he tweeted.
+“It is an important decision in the court. … (But) it is necessary that those who ordered it also find themselves in the dock, because impunity leads to new crimes,” he tweeted.

-A Russian Foreign Ministry spokesman said Moscow was not yet ready to comment.
+U.S. Secretary of State Antony Blinken welcomed the verdict as “a solid step towards justice,” he said more work lies ahead to hold those responsible to account.

-“We will study this decision.
-On all of these questions, every nuance has meaning, therefore after studying this judicial document, we will be ready to comment on it,” spokesman Ivan Nechaev said.
+The Russian Foreign Ministry accused the court of bowing to pressure from Dutch politicians, prosecutors and the news media.

-And even if the downing of MH17 might have amounted to a military miscalculation, Steenhuis said “such an error did not change the intent.”
+And even if the downing involved a military miscalculation, Steenhuis said “such an error did not change the intent.”

 The most senior defendant was Girkin, a 51-year-old former colonel in the Russian Federal Security Service or FSB.
-At the time of the downing, he was defense minister and commander of the armed forces of the breakaway Donetsk region and now is involved in the war on Ukraine.
+At the time of the downing, he was defense minister and commander of the armed forces of the breakaway Donetsk region and now is involved in the Ukraine war.

-Dubinskiy, 60, was a former officer in the Russian military intelligence service known as the GRU and one of Girkin’s deputies in 2014.
-Like Girkin, he was in regular contact with Russian officials in 2014 and was also head of intelligence in the DPR.
+Dubinskiy, 60, was a former officer in the Russian military intelligence service, the GRU, and one of Girkin’s deputies in 2014.
+Like Girkin, he was in regular contact with Russian officials in 2014 and was also head of intelligence in the breakaway Donetsk region.

-Kharchenko was described as commander of a pro-Russian rebel combat unit and took orders directly from Dubinskiy.
+Kharchenko was described as the commander of a pro-Russian rebel combat unit who took orders directly from Dubinskiy.

-Pulatov, the only one of the four suspects who was represented by lawyers in the trial, is a 56-year-old former officer in the special units of the GRU, who was a deputy to Dubinskiy at the time MH17 was shot down.
+Pulatov is a 56-year-old former officer in the special units of the GRU who was a deputy to Dubinskiy at the time MH17 was shot down.

-In a video recording played in court, he insisted he was innocent and said: “What matters to me is that the truth is revealed.
+In a video played in court, Pulatov insisted he was innocent and said: “What matters to me is that the truth is revealed.
 It’s important for me that my country is not blamed for this tragedy.”

 —-